blparker/file-poster/README.md

 # file-poster

 ## Purpose
 A simple node.js module to post a file to remote resource simulating a multipart form.

+## Download
+You can install file-poster via `npm`:

+    npm install file-poster